Skip to content

 • Identity theft; when someone steals your identity.

-• Online Grooming; when someone older makes friends with you for the wrong reasons, they may encourage you to do something sexual, illegal or something you are uncomfortable with.
+• Online grooming; when someone older makes friends with you for the wrong reasons, they may encourage you to do something sexual, illegal or something you are uncomfortable with.

 • Cyber-bullying; can mean lots of different things, this may include, someone using the internet to send hurtful or upsetting messages to others, spreading rumours or starting group chats about you, commenting on your posts or pictures saying nasty things, and always targeting you in an online game.